 - Background and Concepts

-These cash forecasting requirements instruct entities to report to Treasury, in advance, transactions that will significantly affect the Treasury General Account (TGA) and the Treasury Tax and Loan (TT&L) Account.
+These cash forecasting requirements instruct entities to report to Treasury, in advance, transactions that will significantly affect the Treasury General Account (TGA).

 Two of Treasury’s primary responsibilities are forecasting and monitoring the federal government’s overall cash requirements.
 Treasury maintains a forecast of entities’ daily cash requirements for up to 12 months in advance.
 Treasury uses these forecasts to determine the amount and timing of federal government borrowing and investments of excess cash balances.